prankster42069/prankster42069/README.md

 🧑 - I'm an IT student based in Dijon, France 🇫🇷

 🔨 - I'm currently coding a minimalistic terminal-based contact manager in C++ 💻, but that doesn't prevent me from working on other things at the same time.
 Multi-tasking isn't just for computers, right? 😁

-💾 -
+💾 - C, C++ and Python are the programming languages that I'm fluent with.
+More languages are coming 😉 And fun fact, a few years ago, I experienced with Excel VBA, which is how I was initiated to coding.
+However, I don't remember any of it, but I might start again in the future.

-🔒 - I'm also really interested in cybersecurity, you can expect me to publish projects about that in the future, when my programing skills will have improved.
+🔒 - I'm also really interested in cybersecurity, you can expect me to publish projects about that in the future when my programming skills will have improved.

-🗣️ - Not only keen on programming languages, I'm also keen on linguistics.
-Languages are a passion of mine.
-I'll make sure to provide translations for my programs in the languages I'm familiar with (French, English, German, Spanish, and maybe soon Esperanto)
+🗣️ - Not only on programming languages, I'm also keen on languages between humans.
+I'll make sure to provide translations for my programs in the languages that I'm familiar with (French, English, German, Spanish, and maybe soon Esperanto)

 <!--
 **prankster42069/prankster42069** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.